sominathpatil/Qr-generator/README.md

 JavaScript (ES6)

-QRCode.js CDN
+QR code.js CDN

+--
-📜 How It Works
+## 📜 How It Works

 User enters text or a link in the input field.